 *This list contains those efforts that may or may not re-occur annually

 Election Law Society Analysis Blog and Watch Party

-On November 2014 Election Day, law student members of the Election Law Society and Professor Joshua Douglas fielded questions from the general public and media and provided live commentary on election law issues on their analysis blog.
-Several students wrote articles for the blog, including third-year student Aubrey Vaughan, whose blog entitled Will Rand Paul Have to Choose Between Running for the Senate and the Presidency? was linked in a Washington Examiner article.
+On November 2016 Election Day, law student members of the Election Law Society and Professor Joshua Douglas fielded questions from the general public and media and provided live commentary on election law issues on their analysis blog.
+Several students wrote articles for the blog.

 College of Law Professor – Successful Pro Bono Representation